 Cons:

-- Be sure to request rooms in buildings 3 or 4 to avoid the construction area.
+- Make sure to request to be assigned to buildings 3 or 4 and not the construction site next door.

 Day 2: Things to Do in Yangshuo

-We also discovered a lovely little café called “Under the Gardenias” in the Ten Mile Gallery area.
-It was the perfect spot to relax after a day of exploring, offering decent food and drinks with a beautiful view of the rice fields.
-Spending a quiet afternoon here was an unforgettable experience.
+We discovered a cute little café called “Under the Gardenias” in the Ten Mile Gallery area.
+This café was the perfect place for us to chill after a long day.
+They had decent food and drinks with a very nice view of the rice fields.
+I really enjoyed having a quiet afternoon there.
+It was very memorable.

-Our final destination was Chongzuo, home to the Detian Waterfall, a stunning transnational waterfall shared between China and Vietnam.
-The two-hour drive from Nanning was filled with views of karst mountains, making the journey just as enjoyable as the destination.
+Our last destination was Chongzuo, which is home to the Detian Waterfall.
+Detian Waterfall is a transnational waterfall between China and Vietnam and an absolutely breathtaking sight to see.
+The 2-hour drive from Nanning was filled with karst mountains, so the journey was half the fun.

-The waterfall itself was breathtaking, and for a small fee, we took a bamboo raft ride (48 RMB per person) to get up close.
-The experience was both peaceful and awe-inspiring.
-If you visit, don’t miss the photo opportunities at the scenic spots set up around the falls.
+The waterfall was as beautiful as I expected it to be.
+For a small fee, we took a bamboo raft ride (48 RMB per person) to get a closer look.
+It was both relaxing and magnificent.
+We also took advantage of all the photo points that they had set up around the falls.

-There is also a Rice Field Café which you can enjoy some drinks while enjoying the magnificent view of the De Tian Waterfall.
+Make sure to visit the Rice Field Café where you can get some drinks and enjoy the magnificent view of the De Tian Waterfall.

 Day 5: Things to do in Chongzuo

-After spending over two hours exploring the Detian Waterfall, we headed straight to Daxin Hualu Hotel, located within the Mingshi Scenic Area.
-It’s a charming little hotel with a stylish vibe, though not as family-friendly as our first hotel since it doesn’t offer as many kid-focused amenities.
+After spending over 2 hours marveling at the De Tian Waterfall, we drove directly to our hotel.
+We decided to go to the Daxin Hualu Hotel inside the Mingshi Scenic Area.
+The hotel is a little one with a stylish feel.
+It’s not as kid-friendly as our first hotel as it has less things for kids.

 Where We Stayed in Chongzuo: Daxin Hualu Hotel